lkubb/vault-plugin-database-influxdb2/README.md

 * `username_template`: A template describing username generation.
 See the Vault docs for details.
 Defaults to the database role name.
 * `ephemeral_users`: When the template above generates unique usernames, enable deletion of user accounts during lease revocation.
 Defaults to `false`.
+* `description_template`: A template describing the authorization.
+See the Vault docs for details.
+Defaults to the requesting token's display name + database role name.

 ## Notes
 * This plugin is in very early development.